 Many investors are now turning to Singapore for the establishment of their operations due to various reasons.
 The ease of operating and setting up a business is a key motivator.

-Another vital determinant is Singapore’s popular tax regime-famously known for its eye-catching personal and corporate tax rates, lack of capital gains tax, tax relief measures, widespread double tax treaties and one-tier tax system.
+Another vital reason is due to the Singapore’s popular tax regime which is famously known for its eye-catching personal and corporate tax rates, lack of capital gains tax, tax relief measures, widespread double tax treaties and one-tier tax system.

 Brief History of Singapore Taxation

 The Singapore income tax was introduced in the year 1947, under the British colonial rule.
-The Income Tax was later imposed in 1948.
+In 1948, the Income Tax was imposed.
 This Act was founded on Model Colonial Territories Wages Ordinance that was devised for British colonies during the time.
 Thus, Singapore’s tax decrees share familiar historical roots with those from Australia, South Africa, Malaysia and New Zealand.

 Singapore Tax Governing Power